ivantrj/RockIdentifier/IDENTIFIER_APP_README.md

-# Snake Identifier App - Technical Documentation
+# Rock Identifier App - Technical Documentation

-## 🐍 Overview
+## 🪨 Overview

-Snake Identifier is a Flutter application that uses AI to identify snakes from photos.
-The app provides detailed information about identified snakes, including species, behavior, habitat, safety information, and conservation status.
+Rock Identifier is a Flutter application that uses AI to identify rocks from photos.
+The app provides detailed information about identified rocks, including mineral composition, geological formation, age, and properties.

 ## 🏗️ Architecture